 Hold this pose.
 Breathe deeply and try to notice all the different sensations you are feeling, the tiny movements of your body, how it changes between an inhale and an exhale.

 Congratulations, you’ve just done your first chair yoga pose!

 Sit up tall on your chair and place your hands on your thighs or in your lap.
 On an exhale, round your shoulders forwards, tighten your stomach muscles inwards, and tuck your chin into your chest.
 This is the cat pose.

 Then, with an inhale, bring your shoulders back, move your chest forwards and arch your back.
-If you can, look up to the ceiling; otherwise look straight ahead.
+If you can, look up to the ceiling; otherwise, look straight ahead.
 This is the cow pose.

 Carry on alternating from cat to cow, keeping your breath consistent.
-In other words, always go into the cat pose on an out-breath and use your in-breath to move into cow pose.
+In other words, always go into the cat pose on an out-breath and use your in-breath to move into the cow pose.

 3. Forward Fold

 Once again, sit up straight on your chair with your hands on your thighs.
 Take a deep breath in.
 Then, as you exhale, start to fold forward from the hips.
 Only go as far as you are comfortable.
-It might help to open your legs a bit wider.
+It might help you to open your legs a bit wider.

 Let your upper body hang down.
 Relax your neck and let your head dangle.
 You can choose to let your arms dangle too, or use each hand to hold the opposite elbow.

 On a big inhale, start to roll back up to your original position.
 Rest your hands on your thighs for support if you need to.